“Catch That Ghost” — a MoMath puzzle hunt for families

 Please note the following game rules:

 Registration closes at noon on Friday, October 19, 2018 or when the event has reached capacity, whichever happens first.
 Teams will be able to check in anytime between 11:00 am and 2:00 pm (not 5:00 pm) on Sunday, October 21, 2018 to receive the first puzzle.
 Check-in will be held in the MoMath lobby.
 Other checkpoints will be distributed throughout the midtown area of New York City.
 Be sure to wear comfortable walking shoes and be prepared for the weather by checking the forecast.

-We recommend teams of 3-6 players of mostly children.
-The event is appropriate for children ages 9 and up.
+We recommend teams of three to six players of mostly children.
+The event is appropriate for children ages nine and up.
 One person, the team captain, should register on behalf of the entire team, if possible.

 Portions of this event will occur outdoors, beyond the Museum and without Museum supervision.
 This is an urban scavenger hunt — be smart, resourceful, and vigilant.
 MoMath cannot be responsible for your safety or offer any provisions once you are beyond the walls of the Museum.
 Take care to avoid dangerous areas and situations while out and about in New York City.
 You are responsible for acquiring your own food, water, and restrooms while exploring.